 Corn and butter go together like Forrest and Jenny, that is nothing new.

-But bring basil to the party, and you have a new way to enjoy fresh sweet corn.
+But bring basil to the party, and you have a new way to enjoy grilled corn on the cob.

 On the grill, of course.
 This is our preferred method for preparing sweet corn.
-However, you can also prepare your corn any way you please.
+However, you can also prepare your corn on the cob any way you please.

 Here is a quick link on some other ways to prepare corn on the cob.
 You can boil it, foil it, roast it, or nuke it.

 You can even cook it over a campfire.
 Check out our post for Gourmet Getaways in Australia on how we made Campfire Corn Salsa over a campfire.
 Yummy stuff.

 When the corn is cool very carefully peel back the layers of husk and silk.